IBM/db2forzosdeveloperextension-about/README.md

 ## Overview

-This extension provides language support for the Structured Query Language (SQL) syntax that is used to define, manipulate, and control data in IBM Db2 for z/OS databases.
+This extension provides language support for the Structured Query Language (SQL) syntax that is used to define, manipulate, and control data in IBM Db2 for z/OS databases, including the latest SQL enhancements that were introduced with Db2 13 for z/OS.
 It includes basic productivity features that make it easier to write SQL, such as:

 -   SQL formatting
 -   Syntax checking and highlighting